Macro Calculator

 What should my macros be?

 If you’re trying to estimate the daily intake of each macronutrient, you need to take a few aspects into consideration.
 The first one is your required calorie intake.
 This value is different for each individual, as it is based on factors such as your age, sex, weight or activity level.
 Additionally, you need to adjust this value basing on the target weight – intuitively, you will need to eat more if you want to gain weight, and less in a case of planned weight loss.
+Once you know the total number of calories you should consume each day, you can calculate how many of them should come from proteins, carbohydrates, and fats.
+You can use the following rules of thumb:

 • 10-15% of all calories should come from proteins.
 A second recommendation, issued by the Food and Nutrition Council of the National Research Council, suggests to consume approximately 0.8 g protein per kilogram of body weight per day.